Rio Metro Regional Transit District Status Updates:

 New Mexico Rail Runner Express

-At this time, New Mexico Rail Runner Express service will be suspended beginning March 16th through April 3rd.
+New Mexico Rail Runner Express service is suspended from March 16 through April 30, 2020.
+Learn More

-To ensure the safety of our riders and drivers, Rio Metro is limiting the number of passengers on vehicles to ensure appropriate social distancing onboard, and has enhanced our vehicle cleaning.
-Rio Metro bus fares are currently suspended until further notice to reduce face-to-face interactions between passengers and transit staff.
+To ensure the safety of our riders and drivers, Rio Metro making is limiting the number of passengers on vehicles, ensuring appropriate social distancing onboard, and has enhanced our vehicle cleaning, including contracting with Stanley Steamer to disinfect all buses every day before they are in service.
+Rio Metro bus fares are currently suspended until further notice, and protective shields have been installed around drivers to reduce face-to-face interactions between passengers and transit staff.
+Learn More

 Pace ABQ Bike Share